shannah/cn1poker-mirah/README.md

 **Compare the original [Java source](https://code.google.com/p/codenameone/source/browse/trunk/Demos/CN1Poker/src/com/codename1/demo/poker/Poker.java) to the [Mirah source](src/com/codename1/demo/poker/mirah/Poker.mirah)**

+##Screencast

+The following screencast demonstrates the use of the NetBeans Mirah plugin to develop a Codename One application using Mirah.

+<iframe width="560" height="315" src="//www.youtube.com/embed/uGgppdsMCjA" frameborder="0" allowfullscreen></iframe>

 ###Why Mirah?

 Mirah is unique among JVM programming languages in that it satisfies the following two properties: